-The Company's selling expense was Baht 152.29 million, increased by 2.02% compared to the previous year.
-This increasing of selling expense resulted from an increase of transportation expense which was due to the sales volume and shipments growth.
-Administrative expense was Baht 304.53 million, increased by 6.10% compared with 2015, resulted mainly from an increasing of staff expense and maintenance cost.
-Interest expense was Baht 48.37 million, decreased by 18.74% compared with 2015, resulted from the lower average interest rate cost compared with the previous year.
+The Company's selling expense was Baht 193.98 million, increased by 17.58% compared to the previous year.
+This increasing of selling expenses resulted from an increase of transportation expense and sales promotions expense which was due to the growth of sales volume.
+Administrative expense was Baht 339.53 million, increased by 5.36% compared with 2017, resulted from an increasing of other administrative expenses; such as insurance, office and security expenses as the expansion of business; allowance for doubtful debt and depreciation.
+Interest expense was Baht 102.65 million, increased by 60.23% compared with 2017, resulted from long-term debenture which was just issued in 2018 and the increase of short-term loan usage according to business expansion of the Company.